perfectiondotdev/perfection-playground/README.md

 ## Perfection CLI

-ThiIn the [perfecltion-cli](https://github.com/perfectiondotdev/perfection/tree/main/perfection-cli) folder, you will see an example on how you should scaffold your configuration file, theme.js and components json files.
+In [perfecltion-cli](https://github.com/perfectiondotdev/perfection/tree/main/perfection-cli) folder, you will see an example on how you should scaffold your configuration file, theme.js and components json files.